Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-myparcel/README.md

-# Vendure Plugin template
+# Vendure Plugin for MyParcel packages

-Plugin template
+Sends orders to MyParcel on fulfillment.

+TODO
+fulfill > to myparcel package
+cancel > remove package from myparcel
+Update status based on MyParcel status